Term deposits vs savings accounts

 Find a term deposit

 Ding-ding, we have a winner!
-But once you’ve decided a term deposit is for you, what's the best way to go about finding one?
-First things first, head over to our term deposit comparison page to see some of the best deals available today.
+Head over to our term deposit comparison page to see some of the best deals available today.
 Then, if you want to see offers tailored to your needs, take our term deposit search tool for a whirl.
-All you have to do is put in your deposit amount, term and location to get personalised results.

 Find a savings account

-Or if a savings account has won you over, then stop by our savings account guides to make sure you’ve done all the necessary research, then head over to the savings account comparison page to see some of the best offers on the market.
+Or if a savings account has won your financial heart, then stop by our savings account guides to make sure you’ve done all the necessary research.
+Then head over to the savings account comparison page to see some of the best offers on the market.

 ^See information about the Mozo Experts Choice Term Deposits Awards

 Mozo provides general product information.
 We don't consider your personal objectives, financial situation or needs and we aren't recommending any specific product to you.
 You should make your own decision after reading the PDS or offer documentation, or seeking independent advice.